 Within Pennsylvania, over 40 counties are under quarantine due to the harmful tree pest known as spotted lanternfly.
 As a result, firewood and other outdoor items should not be moved out of these counties; if necessary, complete this checklist to comply with quarantine requirements.

-Further restrictions on the movement or use of firewood in Pennsylvania vary across land, park, and campground authorities.
+Further restrictions on the movement or use of firewood in PA vary across land, park, and campground authorities.
 For example, it is prohibited to bring outside firewood into Allegheny National Forest or the campgrounds of the Delaware Water Gap.
-To ensure you are in compliance with local firewood regulations, please inquire about any rules in your specific area or destination.
+Make sure to find out the firewood rules in your specific area and destination before moving firewood.

 Pennsylvania State Web Resources